bonny/Developer-Loggers-for-Simple-History/readme.txt

 ## Changelog

+= 0.n (2018) =

+- Add logger for the WordPress REST API.
+When this logger is enabled you can see what routes are being called and what class and method that route calls.
+Also parameters are included.
+And the response!
+Super nice for debugging and testing REST API related stuff.
+- Use alternative way to check if Simple History is installed.
+So now you can use this plugin even if Simple History for some reason is not installed using the folder name "plugins/simple-history".

 = 0.5 (November 2016) =

 - Add notice in admin that [Simple History](https://simple-history.com) must be installed and activated to use this plugin.